mttwdevelops/Python-Practice/readme.md

 4. 100 Days of Code (done after the first and during the other courses)

 After this, rounding things out with Excel practice should also be good.
 I feel fine with SQL and Excel since I have working experience with both, but I've already recieved two job rejection emails as of today.
 Doesn't sting, but I struck much better as an actuary.

+I also completed sections 1 and 5 of the Python Developer in 2022 course, which means I went through the course basics and set up Jupyter notebook, which had been an absolute pain to use because I didn't have Anaconda installed.

 ## June 16, 2022
 I recalibrated my learning priorities today, so I don't just code every day without a general direction, which I can do from time to time.
 I'm looking at my June 10th entry, which talks about what I should work on to become more advanced and I'm thinking on both PIP and file IO since I need to become more familiar with working with different libraries (along with installing them) and file practice.
 The [Financial Analysis Coursera code](FinancialAnalysisCoursera.py) I did seems to be a good start for that, since I'm reading in the .csv files and also working with Pandas, so I'll keep going with that course.